99-chetna/99-chetna/README.md

 #  🛠️ In Progress

-Currently working as a Trainee Engineer, gaining hands-on experience in data analysis using Excel and exploring Oracle EPM Planning.
+Currently working as a **Technical Consultant**, gaining hands-on experience in **Oracle EPM Planning and data analysis** using Excel.
 I am continuously learning and strengthening my analytical skills while working on real-time business data, with a focus on delivering meaningful and data-driven insights.

 # 🔗 Connect With Me